sablier-labs/docs/docs/concepts/06-glossary.md

 ## Milestones

-A milestone is the time component of a segment, which itself is a component of a pro stream.
+A milestone is the time component of a segment, which itself is a component of a dynamic stream.

 Milestones play a crucial role in the calculation of the custom streaming curve.